 The System Operation guideline which went into force on 14.
 September 2017 ("Regulation (EU) 2017/1485 of the Commission of 2.
-August 2017 establishing a guideline on electricity transmission system operation"; hereafter "SO GL") contains, among other things, requirements for the cooperation between transmission system operators (TSOs) and distribution system operators (DSOs) in the implementation of prequalification processes for BSPs.
-In particular, Article 182 paragraph 2 of the SO GL is pertinent here.
+August 2017 establishing a guideline for transmission system operation"; hereafter "SOGL") contains, among other things, requirements for the cooperation between transmission system operators (TSOs) and distribution system operators (DSOs) in the implementation of prequalification processes for BSPs.
+In particular, Article 182 paragraph 2 of the SOGL is pertinent here.